umbraco/UmbracoDocs/Umbraco-StarterKit/Widgets/Grid/Text/index.md

 # Text

-Text adds a text field to your Grid, it contains a rich text editor and is very useful if you need a text area in your Grid.
+Text adds a text field to your Grid.
+It contains a rich text editor and is very useful if you need a text area in your Grid.

 Here you can see what the Text could look like on the front end: